civol/HDLRuby/README.md

 fsm(<event>,<reset>,<mode>) <block>
 ```

-Where `event` is the event (rising or falling edge of a signal) activating the state transitions, `rst` is the reset signal, and `mode` is the default execution mode and `block` is the execution block describing the states of the FSM.
+Where `event` is the event (rising or falling edge of a signal) activating the state transitions, `rst` is the reset signal, `mode` is the default execution mode, and `block` is the execution block describing the states of the FSM.
 This last parameter can be either `:sync` for synchronous (Moore type) or `:async` for asynchronous (Mealy type).

 The states of an FSM are described as follows: